 But just when his followers thought there might be something noble about the radical, Alinsky instructed them: “But, if I had been convinced that the only way we could win was to use it, then without any reservations I would have used [the information].”

 Do you see this folks?
 There are no fixed norms, nor are there concrete right and wrongs or honest convictions.
 Rather, there are pragmatic answers given only with a view to gaining or maintaining power.
-In situation A you don’t do what is right, rather, you do whatever is takes to get to situation B, even if what it takes is telling bald-face lie after bald-face lie.
+In situation A you don’t do what is right, rather, you do whatever is takes to get to situation B, even if what it takes is telling bald-faced lie after bald-faced lie.
 And so the progression goes.

 Wrote Alinsky: “In war, the end justifies almost any means.”
 And for Alinsky, as for Lenin and now for Obama, politics is war.

 Thus a politician is justified in hiding his intention to ban guns while running for office, and likewise justified in reversing position and working “under the radar” for gun bans once in office.
-Also, a politician is justified in pointing out the problems with a healthcare mandate while running for office, and also justified in reversing course and pushing a healthcare mandate once in office.
+Also, a politician is justified in pointing out the problems with a healthcare mandate while running for office and also justified in reversing course and pushing a healthcare mandate once in office.

 These are the Rules for Radicals.

 AWR Hawkins writes for all the BIG sites, for Pajamas Media, for RedCounty.com, for Townhall.com and now AmmoLand Shooting Sports News.

 His southern drawl is frequently heard discussing his take on current events on radio shows like America’s Morning News, the G. Gordon Liddy Show, the Ken Pittman Show, and the NRA’s Cam & Company, among others.
 He was a Visiting Fellow at the Russell Kirk Center for Cultural Renewal (summer 2010), and he holds a PhD in military history from Texas Tech University.

 If you have questions or comments, email him at [email protected]